-A native of Oregon, Rear Adm.
-Norton graduated from Portland State University with a Bachelor of Science degree in General Science, and was commissioned in 1987 as a general unrestricted line officer through Officer Candidate School.
-She is currently serving as the Director for Command, Control, Communications and Cyber, U.S. Pacific Command.
+Rear Adm.
+Nancy Norton is a native of Oregon and graduated from Portland State University with a Bachelor of Science in General Science.
+She was commissioned in 1987 as a general unrestricted line officer through Officer Candidate School.

 As an information professional, Norton has served in information dominance billets at all levels, afloat and ashore.
-Early assignments were at Naval Communications Area Master Station Eastern Pacific in Hawaii and Naval Telecommunications Center, Fallon, Nev., where she was the officer in charge.
-She served two tours directing cyber security programs for U.S. Pacific Command, and Commander in Chief, Pacific Fleet.
-She commanded Naval Computer and Telecommunications Station Bahrain during Operation Iraqi Freedom.
+Early assignments were at Naval Communications Area Master Station Eastern Pacific in Hawaii and Naval Telecommunications Center, Fallon, Nevada, where she was the officer in charge.
+She served two tours directing cyber security programs for U.S. Pacific Command and commander in chief, Pacific Fleet and commanded Naval Computer and Telecommunications Station Bahrain during Operation Iraqi Freedom.

-Norton served afloat as Command, Control, Communications, Computers and Intelligence (C4I) officer on the staff of Commander, Cruiser/Destroyer Group 12 in USS Enterprise (CVN 65), completing the 2001 deployment to the North Atlantic, Mediterranean Sea, Arabian Gulf and North Arabian Sea supporting Operation Enduring Freedom immediately following 9/11.
-She later served as the deputy director for Knowledge Management, on the staff of Commander, Naval Forces Europe and Commander, U.S. 6th Fleet in Naples, Italy, where she was responsible for all Fleet C4 issues afloat and ashore and the Maritime Domain Awareness program in Europe and Africa, and served as the J6 for Joint Task Force Lebanon in 2006.
+Norton served afloat as command, control, communications, computers and intelligence (C4I) officer on the staff of Commander, Cruiser/Destroyer Group 12 aboard USS Enterprise (CVN 65), completing the 2001 deployment to the North Atlantic, Mediterranean Sea, Arabian Gulf and North Arabian Sea supporting Operation Enduring Freedom immediately following 9/11.
+She later served as the deputy director for knowledge management on the staff of Commander, Naval Forces Europe and Commander, U.S. 6th Fleet where she was responsible for all fleet command, control, communications and computers (C4) issues, afloat and ashore, and the Maritime Domain Awareness program in Europe and Africa as the J6 for Joint Task Force Lebanon in 2006.

-Personal awards include the Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal, Joint Commendation Medal, Navy and Marine Corps Commendation Medal, and Navy and Marine Corps Achievement Medal.
+Norton is the recipient of various personal and campaign awards including the Defense Superior Service Medal, Legion of Merit (two awards), Defense Meritorious Service Medal and Meritorious Service Medal (two awards).
 Additionally, she is a recipient of a Navy League Award, Young AFCEAN Award, Copernicus Award and the National Security Agency’s Frank B. Rowlett Award for personal achievement in Information Security.